 Sage is native to the Mediterranean region, and is often found growing on sloped hills.
 It is both wild and cultivated, as it has been for centuries.
 The genus name Salvia is from the Latin ‘salvare,’ meaning “to heal” or “to save.”
 Since ancient times, sage has been considered valuable.
 In the 17th century, Chinese merchants would trade three or 4 baskets of tea for just one basket of sage.
 The semi-evergreen Purple sage is most often listed botanically as Salvia officinalis ‘Purpurea’, but can sometimes be listed as ‘Purpurascens’.
 The botanist and taxonomist cited for classifying Purple sage was Dr. Jose Cuatrecasas, a pioneer in botany during the early 20th century.
 He dedicated much of his life to exploring, identifying, and cataloging members of the flowering Asteraceae family in the Andean mountains of South America.
 Purple sage is hardy, though not as frost resistant as the common, green garden sage.
 The purple-hued herb can be found growing in most climates where temperatures do not dip below freezing.

-People have spotted Purple Sage using the Specialty Produce app for iPhone and Android.
+Someone spotted Purple Sage using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 About 507 days ago, 3/29/17

 Spotter's comments : Purple Sage spotted at Santa Monica Farmers Market.